-"Other comprehensive income (loss)," specifically the cumulative translation adjustment, comes about in GAAP when translating the balances between the parent company (investments made in C\$) and the US subsidiaries (US\$).
+"Other comprehensive income (loss)," specifically the cumulative translation adjustment, comes about in GAAP when translating the balances between the parent company (recorded in C\$) and the US subsidiaries (US\$).
 These foreign exchange gains or losses at each reporting date result from the translation of C\$ amounts to US\$ (which is our reporting currency).

 "Net income (loss) from discontinued operations" the Company has classified all of its Oregon operations to 'discontinued operations'.
 The revenues and expenses pertaining to the Oregon operations are shown in this line item.
 We have had no active business in Oregon since early 2022.
-The treatment has no effect on our revenues or gross profit for the two months ended March 31, 2024 or for the year ended January 31, 2024.
-Our income from operations and net income from continuing operations is higher by \$22,965 for the two months ended March 31, 2024 and higher by \$81,817 for the year ended January 31, 2024.
+There is no effect of this treatment on our revenues (FY2025 -nil, FY2024-\$nil) and our gross profit (FY2025-nil, FY2024-nil) and an increase to our income from operations and net income of (FY 2025-\$281,438, FY2024-\$81,817).
 There is no effect of discontinuing the Oregon operations on our Nevada operations as the cannabis business in each state is unique and separate, which is due to the regulation of the cannabis industry.
-Effective March 27, 2023, the Company reached a settlement with its central Oregon landlord with respect to its three remaining leases in Oregon, including an early termination of such leases, in exchange for an abatement of one month of the Company's rent applied to each respective lease.
-This is recorded in the FY2023 accounts.
-The Company maintains fee simple ownership of real property in central and southern Oregon, which are listed for sale.
+Our remaining two properties in Oregon were both sold to third parties in FY 2025.